monemasrl/contract_sequence/README.rst

 Contract Sequence
 =================

-This module adds a sequential code for contracts.
+This module adds a sequential number for contracts.

 Configuration
 =============

-To change the contract code sequence, you must:
+To change the contract number sequence, you must:

 #.
 Activate the developer mode.
 #.
 Go to Settings > Technical > Sequences & Identifiers > Sequences.
 #.
-Click on "Contract code" sequence to edit.
+Click on "Contract number" sequence to edit.

 Usage
 =====